 Thirty acres on Lakewood Drive became available and were purchased by the church, and a new sanctuary and educational facility to the north were erected.
 The name of the church was again changed to Lakewood Baptist Church.
 The first services at the new facility were held in October of 1974.
 A second educational building was added on the south side of the sanctuary in 1987.

-From 11 charter members in 1885, the church has continued to grow and now has a fully graded Sunday School, special ministries for adults, youth, and children (including a weekday Child Development Center for working parents), a graded choir program, an orchestra, two morning worship services (one contemporary and one blended), opportunites to participate in many local ministries, and many different mission efforts around the world.
+From 11 charter members in 1885, the church has continued to grow and now has a fully graded Sunday School, special ministries for adults, youth, and children, a praise band for the 8:45 contemporary service, choir and orchestra for the 11:00 blended service, over 70 voices in a senior adult community choir, and opportunites to participate in many local ministries as well as different mission efforts around the world.

 A book of our Church History written by Pansy Slocumb in 2010 is available for a donation from the Church Office.
 Limited quanities are available.
 We are sure that you will be glad to own this story of God's hand on our congregation.